 The Chase United Business Card earns 2X United miles on dining purchases.
 However, when you consider that Ultimate Rewards points can be transferred to United, think carefully before going with this option.
 Since the Sapphire Reserve earns 3X and the Sapphire Preferred earns 2X, you can earn as many or more points that can be transferred to United.

-The added benefit to earning Ultimate Rewards, of course, is that you aren’t locked into United.
+The added benefit to earning Ultimate Rewards, of course, is that you aren’t locked into United, but can still transfer points there if you wish.
 This can protect you from devaluations as you could transfer points to another airline partner instead.

 Similar to the Citi AAdvantage Platinum Select, United Business cardholders will get priority boarding and a free checked bag.
 However, the checked bag benefit only applies to the cardholder plus one companion and the card must be used to pay for the ticket.

 Sign Up For Airline Dining Programs For Bonus Points

 If you want to earn a few extra miles, you can link a card to your preferred airline’s dining program.
 When you dine at a participating restaurant, you’ll automatically earn miles.
 The number of miles you’ll earn via airline dining programs will vary based on the airline you choose and how often you dine at participating restaurants.
 Keep in mind that a specific card can only be linked to one program, so choose your fave.

 Here are the sign-up links to some of the most popular airline dining programs:

 - Alaska Airlines Mileage Dining Plan